The Spanish region of Catalonia offers women and girls free and reusable menstruation products

-BARCELONA, Spain — (AP) — Spain's Catalonia region rolled out a pioneering women's health initiative this week that offers millions of women and girls reusable menstruation products for free.
+BARCELONA, Spain — (AP) — Spain's Catalonia region rolled out a pioneering women's health initiative this week that offers reusable menstruation products for free.

-About 2.5 million women and girls in northeast Spain can receive one menstrual cup, one pair of underwear for periods and two packages of cloth pads at local pharmacies free of charge.
+About 2.5 million women, girls, transgender and nonbinary people who menstruate can receive one menstrual cup, one pair of underwear for periods and two packages of cloth pads at local pharmacies in northeast Spain free of charge.

 The Catalan government said that the initiative, which is called “My period, my rules,” was meant to “guarantee the right to menstrual equity.”
 The regional government cited statistics that said 23% of women polled by Catalonia’s public opinion office said they had reused hygiene products designed for a single use for economic reasons.

-“For several decades now, the sexual and reproductive rights of women have been at the center of the feminist fight on a global scale,” said Tània Verge, Catalonia’s regional minister for equality and feminism.
-“This makes our country a more just place."
+Scotland's government passed a law in 2020 to ensure period products are available for free to anyone who needs them.
+But in comparison with the Catalan program, in Scotland the products are for single use and are distributed through schools, colleges and universities, not pharmacies.

+“We are fighting menstrual poverty, which affects one in four women in Catalonia, but is also about gender justice.
+We are fighting the stereotypes and taboos about menstruation,” Verge told The Associated Press.
+"And (...) it is about climate justice.
+We need to reduce the tons of waste generated by single-use menstrual products.”

 The distribution of reusable products is also aimed at reducing waste.
-The regional government said that Catalonia produces about 9,000 tons of waste from single-use feminine hygiene products.
+The regional government said that Catalonia produces about 9,000 tons of waste from single-use menstrual hygiene products.

 The reusable products are acquired by the public health care system, which covers the entire population, and distributed by Catalonia’s 3,000-plus private pharmacies.
 The program cost the regional government 8.5 million euros ($9.2 million).